summauto/AndroidDesktop/README.md

 3. Try directly using termux, and just xfce4 as a UI.
     1. <mark>https://wiki.termux.com/wiki/Graphical_Environment</mark>
 4. `pkg update` doesn't work, I get 403 Forbidden.
 This is because the sources are down.
 	1. [They](https://github.com/termux/termux-packages/issues/4358) say just add to the ignore list and carry on.
+WRONG
 	2. Repo for `game-packages-24` and `science-packages-24` are down.
-		1. They are recommending to change repo with `termux-change-repo`.
+		1. [They](https://github.com/termux/termux-packages/issues/6693) are recommending to change repo with `termux-change-repo`.
 (Use your mouse to select, not the arrow keys)
 			2. **I selected the albatross mirror and it works**

 ### Ubuntu + xfce4 (via VNC)